decorative image

 Overview

 The Division of Digestive Diseases and Nutrition supports research in diseases and disorders of the digestive tract; esophagus, stomach, intestine, colon, anorectum, pancreas, liver, gallbladder, and biliary tract; as well as research in nutrition and obesity.
-Innovative investigator-initiated projects that are not mentioned below are also encouraged.

 Program Contacts